Ph.D. Course of Study

-Ph.D. students serve as Teaching Assistants for their first three semesters and then teach their own introductory-level courses.
-During their second and fourth semesters, students enroll in the Philosophy Graduate Teaching Seminar (PHIL 689/690), with additional pedagogical training provided through the Center for Teaching Excellence and periodic classroom observation by members of the faculty (registering for Supervised Teaching of Philosophy PHIL 691/692 during their first two semesters of teaching).
+Ph.D. students serve as Teaching Assistants for their first two years and then teach their own introductory-level courses.
+During the fall semesters of their third and fourth years, students enroll in the Philosophy Graduate Teaching Seminar (PHIL 689/690), with additional pedagogical training provided through the Center for Teaching Excellence and periodic classroom observation by members of the faculty (registering for Supervised Teaching of Philosophy PHIL 691/692 during their first two semesters of teaching).
 PHIL 689/690 and 691/692 are credit- and tuition-free and do not count toward the coursework credit requirement.

 Grant submission requirement

 All Ph.D. students are required to make at least one application for an external grant (for research, travel, language study, or other relevant purpose) before submitting a dissertation prospectus.
 A copy of the grant application should be sent to the Chair.